philou/philou.github.com/_posts/2023-02-22-how-to-avoid-the-large-scale-impact-pitfall.markdown

 ![Illustration of an Anonymous Mask holding shining and twirling shapes in their hands.
 It looks as if they are blowing to create change.]({{site.url}}/imgs/2023-02-22-how-to-avoid-the-large-scale-impact-pitfall/anonymous-change.jpg)

 Focusing on local actions keeps us energetic and optimistic.
-Moreover, local efforts maximize our long-term chances of inspiring others and triggering more change!
-Here are examples of broad changes that local actions can trigger.
+Moreover, **local efforts maximize our long-term chances of inspiring others and triggering more change!** Here are examples of broad changes that local actions can trigger.

-I've said above that XP practices equip developers with a calmer and more productive work life.
-Less stress at work also means a happier family at home!
+I've said above that XP practices equip developers with a calmer and more productive work life. **Less stress at work also means a happier family at home!
 Who knows?
-You may contribute to saving couples and healthier kids through technical coaching!
+You may contribute to saving couples and healthier kids through technical coaching!**

 You might inspire others to start local actions too!
 Don't forget that any movement begins with a first follower.

 {% include video id="8p9GZfhvrys" provider="youtube" %}

-When the people you coach move to a new team or company, they will also impact those around them!
-Maybe they will, in turn, trigger large-scale changes later.
+**When the people you coach move to a new team or company, they will also impact those around them!** Maybe they will, in turn, trigger large-scale changes later.

 Finally, it is possible that your coaching leads to organization-scale change.
 It's a long shot: a lot is outside your control, especially in large organizations.
 So, please don't count on it!
 Yet, if the organization is supportive and you get enough "followers," you have a chance!
 Be patient.

-Again, all these are bonuses!
-Don't expect them.
-You can expect a local impact if you stay focused on local actions and maintain your enthusiasm.
+Again, **all these are bonuses!
+Don't expect them.** You can expect a local impact if you stay focused on local actions and maintain your enthusiasm.
 Any local result already has enormous value!
-And wider change will happen from time to time.
+And **wider change will happen from time to time**.
 So celebrate your local acts, and share stories when a broader impact happens.

 ## Make it a habit